On Types of Elliptic Pseudoprimes: Preliminaries

 \subsection{Elliptic Pseudoprimes.}

-By Fermat's Little Theorem, $a^{p} \equiv a \pmod{p}$ for any prime $p$ and any $a \in \Z/p\Z$.
-Correspondingly, a composite integer $N$ is called a {\em Fermat pseudoprime} with respect to a nonzero base $a \in \Z/N\Z$ if $a^{N} \equiv a \pmod{N}$.
-In this case, $N$ is called a pseudoprime because it displays a behavior that it would if it were prime.
-In \cite{DG,DG2} Gordon introduces elliptic pseudoprimes, much like Fermat pseudoprimes.
+In this section we give some background on elliptic pseudoprimes in general.
+For other articles that study elliptic pseudoprimes and related notions see \cite{{BM}, {CLS}, {DW}, {Ekstrom}, {EPT}, {GP}, {HL}, {MM}, {Morain}, {Muller}}.
+Elliptic pseudoprimes are analogous to Fermat pseudoprimes, which are composites $N$ for which for a given $a \in \Z/N\Z$.

+In \cite{DG} Gordon introduces the notion of an elliptic pseudoprime as an analog of Fermat pseudoprime.
 While the notion of an elliptic pseudoprime in \cite{DG,DG2} is given with respect to an elliptic curve $E/\Q$ and a point $P \in E(\Q)$ of infinite order, we will also apply these definitions to points $P \in \Emod{N}$.